abhinav4848/Obsidian-Medicine/hepatitis viruses.md

 ---
 # Hepatitis A
 Incubation period: 4 weeks

-Can be due to eating out. **Shellfish** are known reservoirs. #important Hepatitis A is by faecal-oral route
+Can be due to eating out. **Shellfish** are known reservoirs. #important Hepatitis A transmitted by faecal-oral route
-ALT > AST
+- For MSM (men having sex with men), give Hep A vaccine ALT > AST

 No increased risk for HCC (Hep B has risk for HCC)